Provizanta/ansible-role-vim/README.md

 Install and configure vim or its flavors (e.g. nvim).
 Use a specific plugin manager - only 'vundle' is supported at the moment.

+Has basic neovim support in terms of installing the neovim with a basic non-Lua configuration.

 Requirements
 ------------